-Inspect the final XYNTHA solution visually for particulate matter and discoloration prior to administration, whenever solution and container permit.
+Inspect the final XYNTHA solution visually for particulate matter and discoloration prior to administration.
 The solution should be clear to slightly opalescent and colorless.
 If it is not, discard the solution and use a new kit.

-Use the tubing and the prefilled diluent syringe provided in this kit or a single sterile disposable plastic syringe.
-Do not administer XYNTHA in the same tubing or container with other medicinal products.
+Administer XYNTHA solution using the infusion set included in the kit.
+Do not administer reconstituted XYNTHA in the same tubing or container with other medicinal products.